k0retux/fuddly/docs/source/tutorial.rst

 figure :ref:`testnode-show`.

 .. note::
-   You can remark that we have instanciated twice the TestNode data model in line 7 and 8.
+   You can remark that we have instantiated twice the TestNode data model in line 7 and 8.
 The first one referenced by ``data_gen`` was used to generate the previous raw data while the second one referenced by ``data_abs`` will be used in what follows to